AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Discussion

+\paragraph{Residual selection-bias diagnostics} Even under strict execution semantics and explicit cost modeling, repeated search over candidate configurations leaves non-trivial multiple-testing risk.
+The manuscript therefore reports two selection-bias diagnostics from the reproducible BTC/USDT anchor snapshot.
+First, following the spirit of \citep{bailey2014deflated}, a DSR-style check based on the long-window Sharpe and an effective trial-count range \(N_{\mathrm{total}} \in [360,3240]\) is consistent with non-negligible search risk once repeated trials are taken into account.
+Second, a CSCV/PBO diagnostic \citep{bailey2017pbo} computed on the top-40 Stage~I candidate pool yields \(\mathrm{PBO}=0.586\) under an 8-segment design with 70 combinatorial splits.
+These diagnostics reinforce the manuscript's emphasis on traceability and bias control under explicit execution rules.

+\paragraph{Optimizer scope} Although TPE is justified as a practical sampler for conditional mixed search spaces, the optimizer evidence remains bounded.
+In addition to the original TPE-versus-random comparison, this paper includes a main-family same-budget comparison with DE, a simple GA, and GP-based Bayesian optimization.
+This broader check shows heterogeneous optimizer behavior: GP-BO is strongest in the reported training-window run, while the resulting candidates do not satisfy the validation screening policies.
+Accordingly, the contribution lies in the execution- and traceability-preserving configuration-selection pipeline, not in an optimizer-ranking result.

-Data-Construction Disclosure: Section~4.2 documents our core OHLCV construction protocol (UTC bar-open indexing, sanity filtering, de-duplication, and continuity validation) and points to the scripts used to rebuild long-window 4-hour candles and funding baselines.
-Nevertheless, several exchange-specific data-construction choices can still matter in perpetual markets (e.g., whether a venue's OHLCV reflects last-trade, mark, or index pricing; cross-venue aggregation rules; and handling of contract-specification changes).
-These details are implemented in the replication code and configuration templates and remain a natural target for a dedicated data-pipeline audit in future work.
+\paragraph{Data-construction disclosure} Section~\ref{data-and-market-setting} documents the core OHLCV construction protocol, including UTC bar-open indexing, sanity filtering, de-duplication, and continuity validation, and points to the scripts used to rebuild long-window 4-hour candles and funding baselines.
+Nevertheless, several exchange-specific data-construction choices can still matter in perpetual markets, including whether a venue's OHLCV reflects last-trade, mark, or index pricing, cross-venue aggregation rules, and the handling of contract-specification changes.
+These details remain a natural target for future data-construction work.